Pest control: Poisoned bait

 Poisoned bait is a common method for controlling rats, mice, birds, slugs, snails, ants, cockroaches, and other pests.
-The basic granules, or other formulation, contains a food attractant for the target species and a suitable poison.
+The basic granules, or other formulation, contain a food attractant for the target species and a suitable poison.
 For ants, a slow-acting toxin is needed so that the workers have time to carry the substance back to the colony, and for flies, a quick-acting substance to prevent further egg-laying and nuisance.
 Baits for slugs and snails often contain the molluscide metaldehyde, dangerous to children and household pets.

 An article in Scientific American in 1885 described effective elimination of a cockroach infestation using fresh cucumber peels.